-At the peak of the overdose crisis in 2017, people overdosed at a rate of more than 12 people PER DAY in Cuyahoga County.
-At the end of June, 2020 it was about 9 people per day.
+At the peak of the opioid crisis in 2017, people overdosed at a rate of more than 12 people per day in Cuyahoga County.

 Summit County Public Health Statewide Estimated Drug Overdoses Dashboard.
 Note from source: “Drug overdose data is retrieved from the state’s EpiCenter surveillance system.
 “Overdoses” include all emergency visits to a medical provider where drugs were identified as the cause of traumatic injury, and only include cases where the case notes included the terms “OD” or “overdose”.
 Overdoses caused by suicide attempts or traumatic injuries or by everyday drugs like Tylenol were removed or reclassified where identified.
 Overdose totals do not include victims who were treated by safety forces and not transported to emergency rooms… Estimates contained here were calculated by methods developed by Summit County Public Health and cannot be considered final or official counts of overdoses in other counties.”